Star-Spangled Kid: Sylvester Pemberton

-The original Star-Spangled Kid was Sylvester Pemberton, a Golden Age character, created by Jerry Siegel, the co-creator of Superman.
-He became the Star-Spangled Kid in order to battle Nazism during World War II.
-He was unique in that he was a kid superhero who had an adult sidekick, Stripesy a.k.a.
+The original Star-Spangled Kid was Sylvester Pemberton, a Golden Age character, created by Superman co-creator Jerry Siegel.
+He adopted the identity to battle Nazism during World War II, and was unique in being a child with an adult sidekick, Stripesy a.k.a.
 Pat Dugan.
 Both he and Dugan were superb acrobats along with having sufficient training in hand-to-hand combat, but the pair regularly bickered about which of them should get top billing.

-Decades later, he changed his name to Skyman and led Infinity Inc. He was killed when Harlequin III made Solomon Grundy touch Pemberton with Mister Bones's hand.
-Bones' cyanide touch killed him instantly.
+Decades later, he changed his name to Skyman and led Infinity Inc. He was later killed by Mister Bones's cyanide touch.

 Courtney Whitmore

-Courtney is the stepdaughter of Pat Dugan.
-She finds Pemberton's gear in her stepfather's belongings and dons the Cosmic Converter Belt, with a costume of her own design.
-She begins her career as the second Star-Spangled Kid in order to annoy Dugan as partial revenge for him marrying her mother and supposedly forcing the family to move from Los Angeles to Blue Valley, Nebraska.
-Dugan, a skilled mechanic, designs and builds S.T.R.I.P.E., an armored robot which he rides in to accompany and protect her.
+Courtney is Pat Dugan's stepdaughter, who found Pemberton's gear in his belongings and donned the Cosmic Converter Belt, with a costume of her own design.
+She begins her career as the second Star-Spangled Kid to annoy Dugan as partial revenge for him marrying her mother and supposedly forcing the family to move from Los Angeles to Blue Valley, Nebraska.
+Dugan, a skilled mechanic, designs and builds S.T.R.I.P.E., a mecha which he rides in to accompany and protect her.
 Eventually, she joins the JSA and, after being given Jack Knight's cosmic rod, changes her identity to Stargirl.

 Miss Martian

 A third Star-Spangled Kid appears in Terror Titans #1 and is subsequently captured by the Terror Titans team for the Dark Side Club.
 The Star-Spangled Kid is forced to fight in a tournament against other meta-humans, going on to win the tournament.
 During the course of the storyline he appears to have a much stronger resistance to brainwashing than the other fighters, although he does eventually succumb.
-Later, it is revealed that he is the shape-shifting Miss Martian.
-She uses her immunity to the brainwashing to slowly free the other combatants.
+Later, it is revealed that he is the shape-shifting Miss Martian, who is immune to the brainwashing and gradually frees the other combatants.